 - Do I need to consider a conference where I can potentially bring my team?

 If you’ve thought it through and you are just not ready to commit, bear in mind that there are other continuing education opportunities to consider in the meantime such as:

-- Industry association events– NACE and ILEA host regular monthly meetings in their respective regions while WIPA hosts quarterly educational events, along with member-only gatherings.
-Many of the conference speakers do travel to these groups around the US, so it’s a great way to get started and get to better understand the education that best resonate with you.
+- Industry association events– NACE and ILEA host regular monthly meetings in their respective regions, while WIPA hosts quarterly educational events, along with member-only gatherings.
+Many of the conference speakers do travel to these groups around the US, so it’s a great way to get started and get to better understand the education that best resonates with you.